Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-Bisenius \etal~\cite{DBLP:conf/alenex/BiseniusBAM18} contributed an algorithm to maintain top-$k$ harmonic closeness in fully dynamic graphs.
+Bisenius \etal~\cite{DBLP:conf/alenex/BiseniusBAM18} contributed an algorithm to maintain top-$k$ harmonic closeness in fully dynamic graphs for undirected and directed networks.
 The algorithm is not required to compute closeness centrality for the initial graph and the memory footprint of their algorithm is linear.
 Their algorithm also tries to skip recomputations of vertices that are unaffected by the modifications of the graph by running breadth-first searches.
-Crescenzi \etal~\cite{DBLP:journals/algorithms/CrescenziMM20} gave a fully dynamic \emph{approximation} algorithm for top-$k$ harmonic closeness.
+Crescenzi \etal~\cite{DBLP:journals/algorithms/CrescenziMM20} gave a fully dynamic \emph{approximation} algorithm for top-$k$ harmonic closeness for undirected as well as directed neworks.
 The algorithm is based on sampling paths and a backward dynamic breadth-first search~algorithm. \ifEnableExtend 2013 ``Incremental closeness centrality for dynamically changing social networks''~\cite{DBLP:conf/asunam/KasCC13} \\

 2013 ``Incremental algorithms for closeness centrality''~\cite{DBLP:conf/bigdataconf/SariyuceKSC13} \\ 2013 ``{STREAMER:} {A} distributed framework for incremental closeness centrality''~\cite{DBLP:conf/cluster/SariyuceSKC13},